jsnmc/Aricia/README.md

 PURPOSE
 ===================
-There are a few good reasons to do this project but there are two that should be highlighted
+There are a few good reasons to do this project but there are two that should be highlighted:

 1. Learning ( mostly OpenCV )
 2. Provide a Sikuli like API that can be used from C#.
-This could be used to drive BDD testing.
-Do the CPU/GPU intensive work on the C++ side.
+(This could be used to drive BDD testing.
+Do the CPU/GPU intensive work on the C++ side.)

 Build Requirements
 ===================